Investigators are looking at a second video recorded Saturday night, sheriff says

-Video from the Canandaigua Motorsports Park race shows two cars coming out of a turn, with Stewart's No. 14 car sliding up the track toward Ward's No. 13 car.
-The two cars get close and appear to make contact before Ward's car hits the wall and spins out.
+A video of the incident shows two cars coming out of a turn with Stewart’s No. 14 car sliding up the track toward Ward’s No. 13 car.
+The two cars get close and appear to make contact before Ward’s car hits the wall and spins out.
+Another car narrowly avoids hitting the 13 car as its sits on the track facing the wrong direction.

 Ward gets out of his crashed car and walks determinedly on the track toward the race cars, which had slowed for a yellow flag.
 Ward points a finger and appears to be yelling.
 One car swerves to avoid Ward on the half-mile dirt track.